Pods & Deployments

 What is a Pod?

-- Pods are ephemeral and disposable.
+- Pods are short-lived and disposable.

 flowchart TD